 Advanced Computational Techniques for Heat and Mass Transfer in Food Processing provides, in a single source, information on the use of methods based on numerical and computational analysis as applied in food science and technology.
-It explores the use of various numerical/computational techniques for the simulation of fluid flow, and heat and mass transfer within the food products.
+It explores the use of various numerical/computational techniques for the simulation of fluid flow and heat and mass transfer within food products.

-- Explores various numerical techniques used for modeling and validation.
+- Explores various numerical techniques used for modeling and validation

-- Describes the knowhow of numerical and computational techniques for food process operations.
+- Describes the knowhow of numerical and computational techniques for food process operations

-- Covers a detailed numerical or computational approach of the principles of heat and mass transfer in the food processing operation.
+- Covers a detailed numerical or computational approach of the principles of heat and mass transfer in the food processing operation

-- Discusses the detailed computational simulation procedure of the food operation.
+- Discusses the detailed computational simulation procedure of the food operation

 Recent years have witnessed a rapid development in the field of computational techniques owing to its abundant benefit to the food processing industry.
-The relevance of advanced computational methods has helped in understanding the fundamental physics of thermal and hydrodynamics behavior that can provide benefits to the food processing industry in numerous applications.
+The relevance of advanced computational methods has helped in understanding the fundamental physics of thermal and hydrodynamic behavior that can provide benefits to the food processing industry in numerous applications.